Which city is cheaper, Philadelphia or Cincinnati?

 In October, Cincinnati usually receives more rain than Philadelphia.
 Cincinnati gets 2.2 inches (56 mm) of rain, while Philadelphia receives 1.9 inches (48 mm) of rain each month for the autumn.

 Both Philadelphia and Cincinnati during the winter are popular places to visit.
+Most visitors come to Cincinnati for the museums and the shopping scene during these months.
 Furthermore, the winter months attract visitors to Philadelphia because of the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 The weather in Philadelphia can be very cold.
 Cincinnati can be very cold during winter.
 In January, Cincinnati is generally much warmer than Philadelphia.
-Temperatures in Cincinnati average around 31°F (-0°C), and Philadelphia stays around 30°F (-1°C).
+Daily temperatures in Cincinnati average around 31°F (-0°C), and Philadelphia fluctuates around 30°F (-1°C).

 In the winter, Cincinnati often gets less sunshine than Philadelphia.
 Cincinnati gets 129 hours of sunny skies this time of year, while Philadelphia receives 152 hours of full sun.